-- 4.12 Cost Statements:-Cost Statements, in relation to an entity, includes - i) quantitative details of capacity, production and sales; - ii) quantitative details of consumption of materials and other inputs; - iii) cost sheet showing element-wise cost of production of goods or provision of services, cost of sales and margin for each product or service; - iv) reconciliation of profits, or in case of an entity carrying on any activity not for profit, of surplus, as per cost accounts and as per financial accounts; - v) statement of value addition and distribution of earnings; and - vi) any explanatory note annexed to, or forming part of, any document referred to in(i) to (v) above. - 4.13 Firm: Firm means a sole practitioner, partnership including LLP or any other entity of professional cost accountants as may be permitted by law and constituted under The Cost and Works Accountants Act & Regulations. - 4.14 Institute: "Institute" means The Institute of Cost Accountants of India constituted under section 2(1)(f) of the Cost and Works Accountant Act,1959 (23 of 1959); - 4.15 Management: The person(s) with executive responsibility for the conduct of the entity's operations.
-For some entities in some jurisdictions, management includes some or all of those charged with governance. - 4.16 Management's Expert: An individual or organisation possessing expertise in a field other than accounting, cost accounting and auditing thereof, whose work in that field is used by the entity to assist the entity in preparing the cost statements. - 4.17 Sufficiency (of audit evidence): The measure of the quantity of audit evidence.
+- 4.14.
+Firm: Firm means a sole practitioner, partnership including LLP or any other entity of professional cost accountants as may be permitted by law and constituted under The Cost and Works Accountants Act & Regulations. - 4.15.
+Institute: "Institute" means The Institute of Cost Accountants of India constituted under section 2(1)(f) of the Cost and Works Accountant Act,1959 (23 of 1959); - 4.16.
+Management: The person(s) with executive responsibility for the conduct of the entity's operations.
+For some entities in some jurisdictions, management includes some or all of those charged with governance. - 4.17.
+Management's Expert: An individual or organisation possessing expertise in a field other than accounting and auditing, whose work in that field is used by the entity to assist the entity in preparing the cost statements. - 4.18.
+Sufficiency (of audit evidence): The measure of the quantity of audit evidence.
 The quantity of the audit evidence needed is affected by the cost auditor's assessment of the risk of material misstatement and also by the quality of such audit evidence.